ruediger/help.github.com/_posts/2009-06-25-deleting-a-repo.markdown

 categories: repos
 ---

-_Deleting a private repo will delete all forks of the repo.
-Deleting a public repo will not._
+<p class="attention">Deleting a private repo will delete all forks of the repo.
+Deleting a public repo will not.</p>

 Go to the repository homepage &rarr; Admin: